cloud-custodian/pytest-terraform/README.md

 pytest_terraform is a pytest plugin that enables executing terraform to provision infrastructure in a unit/functional test as a fixture.

-This plugin features uses a fixture factory pattern to enable dynamic construction of fixtures as either as test decorators or module level variables.
+This plugin features uses a fixture factory pattern to enable paramterized construction of fixtures via decorators.

 ## Decorator Usage